 46 Even with some of the school issues, I was the only kid in school that scored perfect on the spelling test two years in a row, thus representing the school in the state spelling bee.
 Why do I hate fruits and vegetables?
 Possibly because I finished 7th both years, the first year missing “raspberry”, the second year missing “rhubarb”, and I only knew both words from TV shows & commercials.

-48 I also got my biggest lesson about class systems.
+48 I also got my biggest lesson about class systems and leadership.
 At Loring, officers lived on the other side of the base from non-commissioned officers.
 My dad was a block captain though, so we got some special privileges because of that.
 I also learned just how much officers seemed to respect my dad, even though he was a master sergeant; major leadership lessons there.

 49 I had my first job at 13 bagging groceries at the commissary (grocery store on a military base).
 We got paid in tips.
 I liked that job, but got fired for a stupid reason.
 When I told my dad we went back up there, he talked to the man (who was a staff sergeant), the guy relented and said I could have my job back and Dad said no. It was a lesson on teaching people how to treat you and keeping one’s pride.

 50 In 9th grade, when I started high school which was off base, my English teacher was racist.
 He was the first teacher I sent my dad to school to talk to.
 My dad said any grade I got in that class that was at least passing he would accept from me.
 I got a 78 four quarters in a row; yeah, right!

 51 The basketball coach wanted me on the school team but Mom wouldn’t allow it.
 Blizzards came up often and she worried about me because we didn’t have school buses to take us to games; how strange was that?